Traditional Medicinal Teas

-Almost all of Traditional Medicinal teas are corn free.
+Almost all of the Traditional Medicinal teas are corn free.
 This is rare and wonderful.
 Every other brand I’ve ever tried has been corn-taminated in some way.
-Having safe, guilt free, pain free beverages is such a blessing.
+Having safe, guilt-free, pain-free beverages is such a blessing.
 Some days, post allergy exposure, I live on nothing but tea.
 Without them, I would be left with only water, which is good, but it doesn’t fill my appetite.
 Plus, the tea helps my body heal and recover.

-I’ve read some articles about the large amount of teas on the market being heavily sprayed with pesticides.
+I’ve read some articles on niftybenefits about the large amount of teas on the market being heavily sprayed with pesticides.
 In addition to that, the tea bags themselves are also highly toxic!
 In response, some companies have gone organic (but not corn free) or have tried using less toxic bags (made from corn).
 Thankfully, Traditional Medicinals are the best quality I’ve found.
-They are both corn free and non toxic.
+They are both corn free and non-toxic.

 I’ll run you through a few of my favorites and how I use them.
 Some teas we drink daily and some are once a week or seasonally.
 Some we drink for pure enjoyment and others are for specific health reasons.
 You don’t have to only drink them for their medicinal properties, you can simply have them for the joy of it!

 Gypsy Cold Care